 The Introductory Outpatient Year

 Moving on to exclusively outpatient settings, residents begin a two year rotation in the University Psychiatry Associates (UPA), the residency's program CRMC-based outpatient training clinic.
 This clinic is a purely educational training venue wherein residents treat a diverse patient population and begin to develop their brief and long-term psychotherapy skills.
 During this introductory outpatient year, residents divide their time in this year between UPA and the Mental Health Clinic at the VA where they will rotate through dedicated Geriatric, Substance abuse and Clozaril outpatient programs.
 Experience in group therapy is also a major psychotherapeutic focus at the VA.

 The Advanced Outpatient Year

 During this second full year of outpatient training residents continue to refine their outpatient management and psychotherapeutic skills.
 As patient care in UPA continues, the care of children and adolescents is emphasized.
-Residents now divide their time between UPA, the Fresno County Department of Behavioral Health, Kaiser Permanente and the psychiatric service at the Fresno County Jail.
+Residents now divide their time between UPA, the Fresno County Department of Behavioral Health, Kaiser Permanente and the integrated care program at the CRMC Ambulatory Care Center.
 While working in one of the regional clinics of Fresno County’s full-spectrum multidisciplinary community mental health system, residents will treat a wide array of patients with major mental illness.
 The uniquely multi-ethnic population of Fresno County creates an emphasis on cross-cultural psychiatry during this rotation.

 The Elective Block

 The final six months of the residency program is reserved for elective rotations that allow residents to create an individualized curriculum and gain additional experience in the areas of their choosing.
 Some options include: an intensive primary care liaison experience, a Chief Residency, an administrative experience, and additional experiences in inpatient, emergency, geriatric, child/adolescent, forensic, correctional, and private practice psychiatry.